By Thodoris Tsimpidis

 Today when the ships don’t stop at the islands because of a prolonged period of bad weather or a strike, it takes just three days for the shelves of all the shops to be empty, the first being those of the multinational supermarket chains that have set up in almost all the islands.

 Then after five or six days things become very difficult, when there is a complete lack of vegetables, fruit and almost all food items; moreover there is not even drinking water, since on most islands the residents consume almost exclusively water from single-use plastic bottles, with all the consequences that brings for their health as well as the environment.
 But that’s another story.

 After 10-12 days, then, when the ships don’t stop, the survival on the islands becomes very difficult.
-The islanders even lack salt, which in days gone by we children brought home in our little buckets.
+The islands do not even produce salt, which in days gone by we children brought home in our little buckets.

 From autonomy to dependence